ALUMINUM FOIL THERMAL STRAPS

 While aluminum foil-based straps can be an ideal solution in certain airborne and spaceflight applications, they have largely been replaced by TAI's CuTS® and PGL™ products.
 This is because our copper rope straps provide superior thermal performance and flexibility (at a lower unit cost), and our pyrolytic graphite film straps, TAI's X-Series® PGL™ (while slightly more expensive), offer superior thermal performance, at a small fraction of the mass of an equivalent aluminum link (down to operating temperatures as low as 50K).
 Furthermore, TAI's PGL™ products are made using the industry's highest performing carbon material at cryogenic temperatures.

 Because 1100 Al has roughly one third the density of copper and half the thermal conductivity, intrinsically there is a mass benefit of up to one third less for aluminum compared to copper straps.
-However, even within the temperature, mass and envelope constraints referenced above, there are a number of other factors to consider including:
+However, there are a number of other factors to consider including:

-1) Aluminum straps will be about twice as large as copper straps for the same thermal conductance and often do not conform to a well-defined form.
+1) Aluminum straps will occupy twice the volume of copper straps for the same thermal conductance.

 2) Aluminum straps are limited to stacked-foil configurations that do not provide good flexibility on each axes.
 This means that curvature must be included in the thermal strap design to permit directional flexibility between the strap ends.
 When this is done, more mass and volume are added to the strap in order to maintain a specified thermal conductance, thereby reducing any benefit over copper braided thermal straps.